-Thats all for the difference between interface and abstract classes, now we can move on to know when should we use Interface over Abstract class and vice versa.
+That’s all for the difference between an interface and abstract classes, now we can move on to know when should we use Interface over Abstract class and vice versa.

 Interface or Abstract Class

-Whether to chose between Interface or abstract class for providing contract for subclasses is a design decision and depends on many factors, lets see when Interfaces are best choice and when can we use abstract classes.
+Whether to choose between Interface or abstract class for providing a contract for subclasses is a design decision and depends on many factors.
+Let’s see when Interfaces are the best choice and when can we use abstract classes.

 Use Abstract classes and Interface both

-Actually most of the times, using Interfaces and abstract classes together is the best approach for designing a system, for example in JDK
+Using interfaces and abstract classes together is the best approach to design a system.
+For example, in JDK

 java.util.List is an interface that contains a lot of methods, so there is an abstract class